Paulette-Zaldivar-Flores/Paulette-Zaldivar-Flores/README.md

 <br>

-<h3>About Me </h3> Hi my name is Paulette I am a frontend developer with over a decade of teaching experience.
+<h3> 👩🏽‍💻 About Me </h3> Hi my name is Paulette I am a frontend developer with over a decade of teaching experience.
 I am a developer with a proven ability to collaborate effectively in a team to produce clean and effective applications.
 In a team, I am the person that you would be comfortable asking for help any time.
 As a results driven, detail oriented individual I apply my coding, management and communication skills to a variety of web development projects.
 I am passionate about how users experience technology through my programming knowledge.
 I am ready to apply my passion of bringing ideas to life to an inclusive team that fosters professional growth, empathy and creativity.
 Feel free to contact me.
 <br>
 <br>

-<h3> A little more about me...</h3>
+<h3> 🤓 A little more about me...</h3>

 - <img src="https://media.giphy.com/media/RemHbGtR3lNsqyERMS/giphy.gif" width = "40px"/> I’m currently a fullstack web development student at Le Wagon Tokyo.
 This is my second bootcamp on my journey in becoming the best developer I can be.